moodln/Cipher/README.md

 # Core Features and Technical Challenges

 ## Collaborative Code Editor and Video Chat
 The collaborative code editor is implemented using the Monaco Editor API, Socket.io, and Socket.io-client.
 Multiple users within the same work group can edit the code document and receive each other's updates in a matter of seconds.
+Clicking the "Save" button will save the user's current progress into the database to be retrieved later.
 The video chat feature is implemented using PeerJS, Socket.io, and Socket.io-client.
 While working on a problem, users can share their video with other developers in the work group and toggle their video and audio on and off with ease.

 **CHALLENGE:** Since multiple components relied on the use of WebSockets, we initially created instances of the socket for each one.
 When opening a problem to begin coding, the `VideoStream` component was the first to create the socket instance and establish the media stream connection between users.
 Subsequently, the `EditorShow` component created a new instance of the socket, which caused an endless cycle of errors to be thrown in the console.
 Updates to the code document would be sent out over the socket connection but would reach their destination out of order and more than a couple minutes later.